walles/moar/README.md

 * Write "/ to search" somewhere in the status field

-* Interactive search using ^s and ^r like in Emacs
+* Incremental search using ^s and ^r like in Emacs

 * Enable filtered input, start with zcat as a filter